The Power Of Doing One New Thing

 I speak from experience.

 Although most people wouldn’t know it, I’m an introvert.
 I used to be one of those who stood alone at networking events too shy to introduce myself.
-After years of being out there chatting with strangers is pretty easy.
+Two decades later, chatting with strangers is pretty easy.

 Doing one thing that scares you every day, as Eleanor Roosevelt suggests, is a tall order.